Why Hasn’t Islam Had Its Enlightenment?

 The European Enlightenment arose in part as a revolt against specific Christian historical conditions: clerical monopolies, persecution of dissent, confessional wars, and a theology in which church power could stand between the believer and God.
 Islam has known tyranny, censorship, and bad statecraft, though these were not generated by an ecclesiastical structure equivalent to Latin Christendom.
 To ask when Islam will “have its Enlightenment” is therefore often to ask when Islam will reenact someone else’s crisis.

-Tawhid already refuses the split
+Tawḥīd already refuses the split

-The deeper point is that Islam unifies truth, reason, worship, and civilization.
+Islam unifies truth, reason, worship, and civilisation.
 Because God is one, truth is one.
 Because truth is one, there can be no permanent war between revelation and reality, faith and reason, law and moral purpose.
 Islam therefore does not need an “Enlightenment” that rescues reason from revelation.
-It needs tajdid and islah: disciplined renewal from within the revealed order.
+Islam needs tajdīd and iṣlāḥ: disciplined renewal from within the revealed order.

-This is why the classical Islamic tradition produced law, philosophy, kalam, grammar, medicine, astronomy, and historiography within one civilizational frame.
+The classical Islamic tradition produced law, philosophy, kalām, grammar, medicine, astronomy, and historiography within one civilisational frame for this reason.
 The tension in Muslim history was never between Islam and reason as such.
-It was between strong and weak uses of reason, just and unjust uses of power, and faithful and faithless readings of revelation.
+The tension was between strong and weak uses of reason, just and unjust uses of power, and faithful and faithless readings of revelation.

 What reform in Islam actually looks like